SAP/luigi/docs/luigi-client-api.md

 ### pathExists

-Checks if a path exists in the main application, i.e., if that path can be navigated to.
-This helper method can be used e.g. to conditionally display a DOM element like a button.
+Checks if a path you can navigate to exists in the main application.
+You can use this helper method to perform actions such as conditional display of a DOM element like a button.

 #### Parameters